 Your rate which could either be per word or per a group of words says 500.
 It does not fare well to charge a high fee early on.
 As you get more and more work, you can start increasing it.

 Build your writing portfolio.

 If you want to be a writer as a stay at home business idea, start with three to four good pieces to start getting gigs.
 As you write/publish more, add it to the portfolio.
-Remember, this is the first things clients will look at.
-They will hire you on its basis.
-Its best to invest time in making sure your portfolio makes a good impression.
+Remember, this is the first thing clients will look at.
+They will hire you on their basis.
+It’s best to invest time in making sure your portfolio makes a good impression.

 Promote your writing.